Indian Point Energy Center: Refueling

-Effects

 Economic impact

 A June 2015 report by a lobby group called Nuclear Energy Institute found that the operation of Indian Point generates $1.3 billion of annual economic output in local counties, $1.6 billion statewide, and $2.5 billion across the United States.
 In 2014, Entergy paid $30,000,000 in state and local property taxes.
 The total tax revenue (direct and secondary) was nearly $340,000,000 to local, state, and federal governments.
 According to the Village of Buchanan budget for 2016–2017, a payment in lieu of taxes in the amount of 2.62 million dollars was received in 2015–2016, and was projected to be 2.62 million dollars in 2016–2017 – the majority of which can be assumed to come from the Indian Point Energy Center.

 Over the last decade of its operation, the station maintained a capacity factor of greater than 93%.
 This was consistently higher than the nuclear industry average and than other forms of generation.
 The reliability helped offset the severe price volatility of other energy sources (e.g., natural gas) and the indeterminacy of renewable electricity sources (e.g., solar, wind).

 Indian Point directly employed about 1,000 full-time workers.
 This employment created another 2,800 jobs in the five-county region, and 1,600 in other industries in New York, for a total of 5,400 in-state jobs.
 Additionally, another 5,300 indirect jobs were created out of state, creating a sum total of 10,700 jobs throughout the United States.

-Closure of the plant is expected to create a $15,000,000 fund which will be split between "community and environmental" projects, with the Riverkeeper environmental group expecting to receive half, which is subject of a debate with the local community.
+Closure of the plant was expected to create a $15,000,000 fund which will be split between "community and environmental" projects, with the Riverkeeper environmental group expecting to receive half, which is subject of a debate with the local community.

+History

+The reactors were built on land that originally housed the Indian Point Amusement Park, which was acquired by Consolidated Edison (ConEdison) on October 14, 1954.